krgross/st512-course-notes/docs/index.md

 # Preface {-}

+This is a test change just to make sure I remember how to do this.
 These are course notes for ST 512, Statistical Methods for Researchers II, taught at North Carolina State University.
 ST 512 is the second semester of a two-semester sequence in statistical methods.
 These notes are a proto-textbook, and are available for use by anyone associated with NCSU.

 *Philosophy*